 The Capital Conservation Buffer is a buffer for all banks that is to be held to absorb losses without breaching minimum capital requirements.
 The buffer is designed to ensure that a degree of excess capital is built up and retained, rather than used to support additional growth or further activities, during periods of non-stress which can be drawn down on if losses are incurred in the future.
-The Capital

-Conservation Buffer is being phased-in in equal increments of 0.625% each year until its final level of 2.5% in 2019 from a starting point in 2016 of 0.625%.
+The Capital Conservation Buffer is being phased-in in equal increments of 0.625% each year until its final level of 2.5% in 2019 from a starting point in 2016 of 0.625%.

 The Countercyclical Buffer is a buffer that can be varied over time.
 The primary objective of the Countercyclical Buffer is to ensure that the banking system is able to withstand stress without restricting essential services, such as the supply of credit, to the real economy.
-The Society has no material relevant exposures outside of the UK and consequently is subject to the UK's published Countercyclical Buffer: currently set at 0%.
-The UK countercyclical buffer will increase to 0.5% on 27 June 2018 and to 1.0% on 28 November 2018.
+The Society has no material relevant exposures outside of the UK and consequently is subject to the UK's published Countercyclical Buffer: currently set at 1.0%.